alephium/docs/docs/5min-overview.md

 sending a PR to add your project to the [awesome-alephium][awesome] repo.
 The Alephium [Brand Guide][brand-guide] might also come in handy.

-Alephium has both a [Grant & Rewards][reward-grant] program and a [Bug Bounty](https://github.com/alephium/community/blob/master/BugBounty.md) program , please join [discord][discord] for further discussion.
+Alephium has both a [Grant & Rewards][reward-grant] program and a [Bug Bounty](https://github.com/alephium/community/blob/master/BugBounty.md) program, please join [discord][discord] for further discussions.

 ## Join the Alephium Community!